akpetty/extreme-Arctic-events/README.md

 Should be able to easily install with conda

-conda install numpy, matplotlib, pandas, seaborn.
+conda install numpy matplotlib pandas seaborn

 Can provide an environment file on request if needed.